PickleAPickler/APickle/README.md

 ## In progress:

-* No winner or loser.
-Just a full board ends the game
+* No winner or loser - Just a full board ends the game (TTT_FullBoardGame.py)
 * 'No pleasantries' versions:
   - no 'ready to play' option, the games loop just starts (TTT_QuickStart.py)
   - you are assigned either an X or O and you just go from there